Conisania luteago

-Barrett's marbled coronet (Conisania luteago) is a species of moth of the family Noctuidae.
+Conisania luteago, or Barrett's marbled coronet, is a species of moth of the family Noctuidae.
 It is found from France through south-eastern Europe to Central Asia.
 In the north it is found up to the Baltic region.
 It is also present in North Africa.

 It was formerly included in the genus Hadena, but was transferred to Conisania by Hacker in 1996.

 Description

 The wingspan is 29–40 mm.